space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 ### 3. Comments
-Comments can be a blessing or a cure.
+Comments can be a blessing or a curse.
 Proper documentation can help developers while bad documentation can obstruct or mislead them.

 #### 3.1 Useless comments
 Ideal code is self explanatory.
 Do not comment when it is obvious like